aJIEw/GithubStars/README.md

 #### Other Tools

 - [github / gitignore (90000+)](https://github.com/github/gitignore) - A collection of useful .gitignore templates
-  - [github / choosealicense.com (1500+)](https://github.com/github/choosealicense.com) - A site to provide non-judgmental guidance on choosing a license for your open source project. https://choosealicense.com
   - [github-cheat-sheet (30000+)](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [public-apis (60000+)](https://github.com/public-apis/public-apis) - A collective list of public JSON APIs for use in web development.
   - [Awesome_APIs (5000+)](https://github.com/TonnyL/Awesome_APIs) - A collection of APIs.